mridubhatnagar/learn-go/data_structures.md

     - insert at end
     - forward traversal
     - backward traversal
+    - search
+    - length of linked list
+    - delete node
+    - inserted sorted

 <!--
 TODO

-- Double Linked List
-- add in sorted
-- search node
-- delete node
-- count node -->
+Use double linked list to read data from CSV.
+Store struct in data part of node in sorted order of rollno.
+getKey(p *node).
+It should return a value.
+Ex rollno. -->